fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

 ## Conclusion

 Setting up all the required infrastructure to run a dedicated web service in AWS can be a daunting task.
-The Fleet team’s goal is to provide a solid base to build from.
+Our goal is to provide a solid base to build from.
 As most AWS environments have their own specific needs and requirements, this base is intended to be modified and tailored to your specific needs.

 ## Troubleshooting